-When you receive your application form to PUCV from your UW-Eau Claire Study Abroad Coordinator, you will also receive a list of courses that will be available (both regular university courses and those specifically for international students).
+When PUCV international office contacts you to complete the online PUCV application, you will also receive a list of courses that will be available (both regular university courses and those specifically for international students).
 As part of the PUCV application, you will indicate the classes that you are interested in taking.
-This form is only a pre-registration to help the international office staff gauge demand.
+This is only a pre-registration to help the international office staff gauge demand.
 It is recommended you list up to 8 classes you are interested in.

 Your registration will not be finalized until roughly three weeks after you arrive in Valparaíso.
 After arrival, you will have the opportunity to visit any and all classes that you are interested in taking to see if you would like to enroll.
 Once you have decided upon the classes that you will take, the PUCV international office staff will ask you to confirm your registration.
 Remember to keep your syllabi and/or the work that you have done to assist the CIE and department chairs with course equivalencies or substitutions, if necessary.